-Nokia says first Windows Phones to begin shipping in Q4Alex Wagner - Deputy Managing Editor, News Desk
+Nokia says first Windows Phones to begin shipping in Q4Alex Wagner - Editorial Director of News and Content

 Despite the fact that we've yet to see Nokia (officially) show its first Windows Phone off to the masses, there's already a lot of hype surrounding the device.
 The problem?
 We don't know when we'll actually get to buy the darn thing.
 Nokia CEO Stephen Elop said back in March that his company was aiming to launch its first Windows Phone handset in late 2011, and the good news is that that's still the case.
 The official Nokia Twitter account recently announced that the first Nokia with Windows Phone devices will begin shipping in the fourth quarter of this year, although large volumes of the phones may not begin arriving until 2012.